 3. Better reach

-When digital omnichannel retail experience meets physical shopping, you have the scope to reach people with great customer experience beyond a geographical limitation.
+When digital omnichannel retail experience meets physical shopping, you have the scope to reach people with excellent customer experience beyond geographical limitations.

 4. Increased conversions and profits